bradyespey/automated-food-logger/README.md

 ## Overview

 **FoodLoggingAutomation** is a Python-based project designed to streamline the process of logging food intake data into the [Lose It!](https://loseit.com) website using Selenium automation.
 This project also integrates a custom GPT, [Estimate Nutritional Info GPT](https://chatgpt.com/g/g-VJEAwPuc8-estimate-nutritional-info), allowing users to query nutritional information for a meal or food item.
 The user can copy the results from the GPT into the web app, which then automates logging the food into Lose It! using Selenium.

-Additionally, the project includes a hydration impact calculator, based on the WaterMinder app, for tracking daily water intake and its impact.
+The script also automatically updates the day's water intake if the food item is identified as a drink or soup.

 This project integrates key technologies such as **Google OAuth 2.0** for secure user authentication and **Nginx** to handle HTTPS requests.
 By using Selenium, the script interacts with Lose It! to log food details, including nutrition data, meal information, and serving sizes.

 ### Why Use FoodLoggingAutomation?

-- **Automated Food Logging with GPT**: Ask [Estimate Nutritional Info GPT](https://chatgpt.com/g/g-VJEAwPuc8-estimate-nutritional-info) about a meal's nutritional info and copy the results into the web app to log them in Lose It! automatically.
+- **Automated Food and Water Logging with GPT**: Ask [Estimate Nutritional Info GPT](https://chatgpt.com/g/g-VJEAwPuc8-estimate-nutritional-info) about a meal's nutritional info and copy the results into the web app to log them in Lose It! automatically, including automatic water intake logging for drinks and soups.
 - **Secure Authentication**: Uses Google OAuth 2.0 to keep user data secure.
 - **Accurate Data Validation**: Ensures that the logged data matches user input.
 - **Seamless Integration**: The local Flask app serves as a user interface, while the backend handles the heavy lifting with Selenium and Nginx.
-- **Hydration Impact Tracking**: Integrated calculator to track hydration, similar to the WaterMinder app.

 ---

 ## Key Features

+- **Automatic Water Intake Logging**: The script now automatically logs water intake when you log drinks or soups, ensuring your hydration is tracked alongside your meals.
 - **Custom GPT Integration**: Allows users to query the GPT for nutritional info, which can be copied directly into the app to log meals in Lose It!.
 - **Flask Web Application**: A clean and simple interface for entering food data and interacting with GPT results.
 - **OAuth 2.0 Authentication**: Secure login using your Google account.
-- **Hydration Calculator**: Track daily water intake and calculate hydration impact based on WaterMinder.
 - **Data Validation**: Ensures the food data logged into Lose It! matches the input.
 - **Nginx Reverse Proxy**: Enables secure HTTPS connections for the web interface.
 - **Error Handling and Logging**: Extensive logging and debugging capabilities for easy troubleshooting.